Skip to content

 Default Most sounds (ignition, thrust, small effects)

-Ambient Background/looping ambient sounds (forced 2D)
+Ambient Background/looping ambient sounds — described as forced to 2D

 Multiplayer Considerations